“We really enjoyed your talk – you manage to be stimulating and funny, which is no mean feat.” Churchill Women’s

 Ping Pong Piffle: Romance, Villainy, and 11 surprising fun facts about table tennis

-- Is it ever a good idea to play mixed doubles with your spouse?
+- Whether it’s ever a good idea to play mixed doubles with your spouse

-I include practical demonstrations and activities where possible (I’ll even bring a small table tennis table if you don’t have one).
+I include practical demonstrations and activities where possible, and can bring a small table tennis table for these if required.

 The Invigilator who set fire to his trousers: tales from the exam hall

-With over ten years experience of invigilating exams and my work as a trainer of invigilators around the country.
-Along with stories collected from audiences, I have a huge fund of stories about the lighter side of exams.
-I’ll share
+This talk draws on my years of invigilating exams and training invigilators in schools, colleges and training organisations around the country.
+Along with stories collected from audiences, I have a huge fund of stories about the lighter side of exams, including

 - The funniest-ever exam room announcement